sboesebeck/morphium/README.md

   }
 ```

+All Entities need an ID field.
+This field can by any type you like.
+If it is not `ObjectID` or `MorphiumID, you need to create the id yourself.

-All entities need to have an @Id field.
-If the type is org.bson.types.ObjectId, it will be created by mongo, if not - you need to take care of that.
+- Before Morphium 3.x: If the type is `org.bson.types.ObjectId`, it will be created by mongo, if not - you need to take care of that.
-References only work to other entities (of course).
+- Since Morphium 3: To encapsulate dependencies better, morphium is not relying on mongodb code directly.
+Hence in your code, you do not use `ObjectID anymore, but MorphiumID.
+These are more or less source compatible, migration should be easy.
+But the rule from abve applies here to, if you use MorphiumID, you do not need to create the ID, Mongo is doing it.

+Only entities can be referenced, as you need an ID for that.
+The type of the ID is not important.
 You can also use Maps, Lists or Arrays, all may also include other Entities or Embedded types.
+``
 ## Use enum instead of strings for queries
 As using strings to query your object might be a bit error prone, you also can use enums instead of field name strings:
 ```java